awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 When you create a Lambda function, you specify a handler that AWS Lambda can invoke when the service runs the function on your behalf\.

 You define a Lambda function handler as an instance or static method in a class\.
-If you want access to the Lambda context object, it is available by defining a method parameter of type *ILambdaContext*, an interface you can use to access information about the current execution, such as the name of the current function, the memory limit, execution time remaining, and logging\.
+If you want access to the Lambda context object, it is available by defining a method parameter of type *ILambdaContext*, an interface you can use to access information about the current invocation, such as the name of the current function, the memory limit, execution time remaining, and logging\.

 ```
 returnType handler-name(inputType input, ILambdaContext context) {